Finally, professional org charts done right.

 - Compensation — Total Comp and Avg Comp metrics

-- Critical Role flag — Critical Coverage metrics
+- Critical Role — Critical Coverage metrics

 All other columns in your data are usable in the org chart (color coding, sorting, filtering, card content) without mapping.